BaronWu1/SIT305-Project-2/README.md

 # Run
 npm start
 ```

+# The React Native RPG - features
+The implementation is not complete.
+It features a splash screen, integration to React Navigation and Redux, a main menu and a draft of main game map GUI including control buttons etc. We left it and went for the Swift implementation at very early stage.

 # Key Designs
 Map will be implemented by 2D tiles (with mapping between data and image grid)